aslamhus/Spotify/README.md

 #### Client Credentials

 For server-to-server authentication you can use Spotify's `Client Credentials` authorization flow.
 Simply pass your client id and secret to a `SpotifyAccessToken`, then inject the token into a new `Spotify` instance.
+The client id and secret can be found in your Spotify Dashboard.
+For security, it is recommended to store your client id and secret in environment variables.

 **_Note: User information (like playlists) cannot be accessed with these credentials_**